Download 43 free review response templates for negative and positive reviewsGet the templates

 Claiming every profile or business listing online can be such a hassle.
 Who has time to sign up for all those sites?
 Do you really have to plant your flag all over the Web, even if your small business has its own physical location anyway (complete with a nice neon-lit signage)?
-Why go through all the steps to claim your listing or profile on Yelp, Google Places, Yahoo!
+Why go through all the steps to claim your listing or profile on Yelp, Google My Business, Yahoo!
 Local, Insider Pages, Urbanspoon, TripAdvisor, Foursquare, CitySearch, and all those other directories?

 If you’re not quite convinced that you should claim your online business listings and social media profiles, please read on.
 We hope that the reasons below are compelling enough, and can inspire you to establish your presence in various business listings, social networks, and review sites on the Internet.